 Recently the winery has been instrumental in restoring ancient local grapes that had flourished thousands of years ago.
 These native vines became practically extinct long ago when Isreal was under Muslim rule and alcohol production was banned.
 In a unique collaboration between two conflicted cultures, the grapes are grown in Palestine but the wine is made in Israel.
 In What Would Jesus Drink?
 The Resurrection of the Holy Land’s Lost Grapes, Kristen Bieler wrote, "The small but growing number of vintners producing wines from these rediscovered grapes means it’s possible to drink the same wines that King David and (yup) Jesus were imbibing over 2,000 years ago."

 Since 2008, Gil Shatsberg has been the chief winemaker at Recanati.
 Gil, a UC Davis graduate, brought with him a lighter style of winemaking and produces wines that are celebrated for their finesse.
-Grape Collective caught up with Gil to talk about his hopes for the future of Isreal's wine industry.
+Grape Collective caught up with Gil to talk about his hopes for the future of Israel's wine industry.

 Lisa Denning: Tell us about your background and how you got into wine.